Commuting elements, simplicial spaces, and filtrations of classifying spaces: Further Properties of , and

 \begin{defin} Let $p$ denote a prime number and $Q$ a group; define a chain of subgroups $\Gamma^r_p(Q)$ inductively: $\Gamma^1_p(Q)=Q$; $\Gamma^{i+1}_p(Q)=[\Gamma^i_p(Q), Q](\Gamma^i_p(Q))^p$.
 By convention, $\Gamma^{\infty}_p(Q)=\{1\}$.
 The $p$--descending central series of $Q$ is the normal series

 \end{defin}

 A discrete group $Q$ is said to be $p$--nilpotent of there is some integer $m$ such that $\Gamma^{m+1}_p(Q)=\{1\}$.
 The least such integer is called the $p$--class of $Q$.
-Given the free group $F_n$ on $n$ letters, denote by $\Gamma^q_p$ the $q$--th stage of the descending central series for $F_n$.

-There are some important differences here, in particular $\Gamma^i_p/\Gamma^{i+1}_p$ is an elementary abelian $p$--subgroup and the quotient groups $F_n/\Gamma^i_p$ are all finite $p$--groups.
+Given the free group $\FF_n$ on $n$ letters, denote by $\Gamma^q_p$ the $q$--th stage of the descending central series for $\FF_n$.
+There are some important differences here, in particular $\Gamma^i_p/\Gamma^{i+1}_p$ is an elementary abelian $p$--subgroup and the quotient groups $\FF_n/\Gamma^i_p$ are all finite $p$--groups.
 Just as before, they can be assembled to yield simplicial spaces $E_*(q,G,p)$ and $B_*(q,G,p)$ where $G$ is a topological group.
 The basic fact used is that if $f:A\to B$ is a group homomorphism then $f(\Gamma^i_p(A))\subset \Gamma^i_p(B)$.
 We can take their geometric realization and thus obtain spaces $E(q,G,p)$ and $B(q,G,p)$; they will now exhibit properties specific to the prime $p$.
 For example $B(2,G,p)$ is a space assembled from the $p$--elementary abelian subgroups in $G$.
 Here is an example of how these spaces capture $p$--local information.

 \begin{prop} Let $G$ denote a finite group such that its mod $p$ cohomology is detected on $p$--elementary abelian subgroups; then the map $B(2,G,p)\to BG$ induces an injective map in mod $p$ cohomology. \end{prop} The proof follows from restricting to elementary abelian subgroups.
-Note the inclusions
+From the inclusions

-indeed detecting on $B(2,G,p)$ is much sharper than doing it with $B(2,G)$.
+it follows that detecting on $B(2,G,p)$ is sharper than doing it with $B(2,G)$.